dustinpfister/blog_posts/_posts/canvas-get-image-data.md

 Now that we have that out of the way lets look at the basic.js file.

 In the basic.js javaScript file I just get a reference to the canvas element, and the 2d drawing context by way of the canvas get context method.
 Next I just use the 2d drawing context to draw a little something to the canvas so that I have something to get with the get image data method.
 I can then use the canvas get image data method to get the image data for a section of that canvas that contains what it is that I have drawn to it.
-I just need to call ctx.getImageData and pass the x and y position of the upper left corner of the desired section, and then the width and height of the section of the canvas matrix that I want as the last two arguments.
+I just need to call the ctx.getImageData method and pass the x and y position of the upper left corner of the desired section, and then the width and height of the section of the canvas matrix that I want as the last two arguments.

 ```js
 var canvas = document.getElementById('the-canvas'),